Jason Van Dyke trial: Chicago cop found guilty of second degree murder of Laquan McDonald

 “Look into your heart and control your emotions,” he said.
 “This will not be easy for anyone on either side.”

 McDonald was shot 16 times in 2014.
 The shooting was captured on police dash camera video and sparked years of racial tension in the Illinois city.
 The trial has polarized Chicago and garnered national attention over how to police minority communities.

+Van Dyke was charged with first-degree murder, 16 counts of aggravated battery and one count of official misconduct in McDonald’s death.
+The judge also told jurors they could consider second-degree murder.

-Prosecutors had argued that the veteran police officer lied multiple times about the threat he claims McDonald posed and say a dashcam video proves it.
+Prosecutors argued that the veteran police officer lied multiple times about the threat he claims McDonald posed and said a dashcam video proved it.

 “You’ve seen it on video,” prosecutor Jody Gleason said.
 “He made it up.”